ryancct/ryancct.github.com/_posts/2012-04-29-high-frequency-trading-is-it-good-or-bad-for-us.md

-Hft has added value to the stock market in terms of [tripling volume, reducing stock spreads and transaction costs, and providing high liquidity.](http://www.cbsnews.com/2100-18560_162-20066899.html) unlike the us stock market in which hft use is already common, it is obvious that hft will continue to play a great role in the hong kong stock market development.
+Hft has added value to the stock market in terms of [tripling volume, reducing stock spreads and transaction costs, and providing high liquidity.](http://www.cbsnews.com/2100-18560_162-20066899.html) Unlike the us stock market in which hft use is already common, it is obvious that hft will continue to play a great role in the hong kong stock market development.
 To let hft bloom in a way that will not hurt investor confidence and will not distract company capital raising process is crucial.